Bed Bug Bites

 Explore more detailed information below, and schedule an appointment online with Cumberland Skin to confirm your diagnosis and begin your journey to relief.

-• Bed Bug Bites often provoke allergic reactions and rashes.
+• Bites that often provoke allergic reactions and rashes

-• Usually less than ¼” in size, can appear as flat or slightly elevated welts.
+• Welts usually less than ¼” in size, appearing flat or slightly elevated

 Bed Bug Bites FAQs